In August they appear,

 They pay a heavy price

-for that moment of weightlessness,
+for a moment of weightlessness.

-They forget their places on earth
+Lose their place on earth

-in that second of being suspended,
+in that second of suspension,

 before plunging back down to the ground.

-Things that once held a purpose,
+Things that once held a purpose

-thrown away for somebody else
+thrown away, for somebody else

 to eventually have to pick back up.